MetOffice/CSET/docs/source/working-practices/index.rst

 ~~~~~~~~~~~~~~~~~~

 To be able to run the tests or build the documentation you need some
 prerequisite software.
-The easiest way to get this is with conda.
-The following
+The easiest way to get this is with `conda_`.
+The
-command will setup a conda environment for you to use.
-Change into your CSET directory and then follow the commands below.
-When subsequently
+following commands, when run from within the CSET directory, will setup a conda
+environment for you to use.
-returning to the code after closing your terminal, you may need to rerun the
-``conda activate cset-dev`` command.

 .. code-block:: bash